bigmlcom/bigml-php/README.rst

-**Additionally, notice that the old constructor which accepted all of its parameters as individual arguments has been deprecated in favour of a new one supporting the sprcification of named parameters.
+**Additionally, notice that the old constructor which accepted all of its parameters as individual arguments has been deprecated in favour of a new one supporting the specification of named parameters.
 Use the new syntaxis instead, as described below.
 The old constructor syntaxis will be maintained until version 3.0, then removed.**